uc-berkeley-w215/summer2020/prior-exams/su20-midterm.md

 > No. *(3 points)*

->> 8/14 identified the paper and 7/14 answered the question about it correctly.
+>> 8/14 identified the intended paper and 7/14 answered the question about it correctly.
 (This number may be high because there were a few students who guessed this paper for other answers figuring the instructor would cite his own paper somewhere.
 So, we might exclude questions on this paper next time.)

 **2.5** *(5 points)*: